PathologyDataScience/HistomicsML/docs/data-import.rst

 HistomicsML provides a tool that enables users to easily import their dataset into the file system.

+.. note:: We assume that you have your own data performed image segmentation and feature extraction on whole-slide images.
+Here, we will use our sample data.

-Here, we describe a simple example to import sample data.
+Now, we describe a simple example to import sample data.

 Importing data using samples
 ----------------------------